picosh/official-blog/rfc-imgs.md

 SSH app to upload images and metadata.
 You should also be able to easily download the images using ssh.
 All content management happens inside the terminal and with a key pair.
-If you live in the terminal, you're our target audience.
+Our target audience are people that are comfortable with the terminal.

 The default route to the image would be optimized for the device requesting to view the image.
 We would read the `User-Agent` to try to understand the device